Best daily deals

 Sony and Bose are always duking it out for the title of best active noise canceling (ANC) headphones.
 The Sony WH-1000XM5 comes out swinging with many enhancements over the popular Bose Noise Cancelling Headphones 700.
 Both companies boast some of the best ANC tech on the market, but which model takes the throne today?

-Editor’s note: this Sony WH-1000XM5 vs Bose Noise Cancelling Headphones 700 comparison was updated on June 20, 2023, to answer a FAQ and to update formatting.
+Editor’s note: this Sony WH-1000XM5 vs Bose Noise Cancelling Headphones 700 comparison was updated on November 20, 2024, to note the discontinuation of the Bose Noise Cancelling Headphones 700.

 Sony WH-1000XM5 vs Bose Noise Cancelling Headphones 700: Which headphones have a better design?